 Course Outcomes: After the completion of the course, students will be able to

 CO1: Familiar with fundamental basics of Chemistry lab.

 CO2: Estimate purity of washing soda, bleaching powder and quantity of Iron and other salts.

-CO3: Gain the knowledge regarding the quality parameters of water and oil like salinity, hardness, alkalinity, saponification and iodine value etc.,
+CO3: Gain the knowledge regarding the quality parameters of water like salinity, hardness, alkalinity etc.